Northgate owners face Seattle's roughly 0.99 percent effective rate. King County valuations regularly miss Northgate factors worth contesting in 2026.

 Northgate is mid-transformation: the old mall is gone, replaced by transit-oriented development around the 2021 light rail station, with high-density residential pushing into long-stable single-family blocks.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Northgate home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Northgate home turns on neighborhood-level math.

 How are Northgate property taxes calculated?